edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 2. There are independent StarRocks cluster components available on EMR, which can completely replace StarRocks deployed on-premises;

 3. Flink: We use Tencent's Oceanus.
-Oceanus provides more powerful task management capabilities and a more stable operating environment based on a faster Flink SQL development method.
-Because Oceanus is completely containerized, it can achieve more refined resource management than traditional YARN scheduling.
-In ETL scenarios, 0.25 CPU can even be used to run an operator, which saves computing costs.
+Oceanus provides more powerful task management capabilities and a more stable operating environment based on a faster Flink SQL development method. **Because Oceanus is completely containerized,** it can achieve more refined resource management than traditional YARN scheduling.
+In ETL scenarios, <u>even 0.25 CPU</u> can be used to run an operator, which saves computing costs.

 ### Historical data:
 Since EMR has the following advantages:
 - high-cost performance;
-- naturally supports the **storage and computing separation architecture** as a cloud-native big data platform;
+- as a cloud-native data warehouse, it naturally supports the **Computation and Storage Separation architecture**;
 - similar to [Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html) in AWS, we can directly use object storage as the file system for data storage.
-Hive, Spark, Impala, Presto and other components can directly operate data on COS/OFS (<u>equivalent to S3 bucket in AWS</u>).
+Hive, Spark, Impala, Presto and other components can directly operate data on COS/OFS bucket (<u>equivalent to S3 bucket in AWS</u>).

-Based on the above advantages, we decided to migrate the historical data in HDFS to the metadata-accelerated object storage service called **OFS**.
+Based on the above advantages, we decided to migrate the historical data in HDFS to the metadata-accelerated object storage service called **OFS bucket**.

 OFS solves the high storage cost challenge for massive historical data, without changing the method of manipulating data, and makes it possible to retain long cycle historical data for analysis or machine learning training tasks.